7 Useful Tips when Buying a Condo Unit

 7 Things to Consider when Buying a Condo Unit

 When buying real estate, condos included, a major factor that should always be on top of the list is location, location, location.
 The location of the condo greatly affects the potential of price appreciation.
 The Makati area, for instance, being the business center of the Philippines, has always proven to be a good investment area.
-At The Fort, however, prices of real estate are skyrocketing and have not peaked yet.
+At The Fort, however, prices of real estate are skyrocketing and, as of this writing, have not peaked yet.

-A friend who owns a condo near McKinley Street inside The Fort Global City, for example, paid around P2.5 million when he bought the unit last year.
+A friend who owns a condo near McKinley Street inside The Fort Global City paid around P2.5 million when he bought the unit in 2007.
 Now, the going rate for the same unit is P3.5 million, a 40% increase just after a year.

 The location also determines accessibility to needed comforts and conveniences.
 If you value convenience, get a condo unit that has easy access to restaurants, schools, banks, or hospitals.